-This is a common error that can occur due to a faulty/corrupted cache.
+This common error can occur due to a faulty/corrupted cache.
 The resolution is rather simple and should not take a lot of time.
-That being said, there are two different ways of tackling this issue and we’ll be mentioning both of them below:
+That being said, there are two different ways of tackling this issue, and we’ll be mentioning both of them below:

 Code Builder Opening But Not Working

-If your code builder is able to open then the resolution is rather simple.
-Follow the steps mentioned below and your Minecraft Education Edition should be up and running in no time:
+If your code builder can open then, the resolution is rather simple.
+Follow the steps mentioned below, and your Minecraft Education Edition should be up and running in no time: